Table of Contents

 Section 3.2: Visualize feature selection effect

-In this section, user can perform binary and multi-class PCA analysis on the optimized features.
+In this section, users can perform binary and multi-class PCA analysis on the optimized features.
 The breast cancer genome-wide dataset was used as an example to compare the results of PCA before and after the application of feature selection.

 First, load the filtered features and process the data.
 Files in the directory output_directory/Feature_Processing_and_Selection/Feature_Selection will be used.